-This guide contains all the important information that you will need to ensure any SMS APIs you are considering match your business requirements.
-From SMS limitations and possibilities to SMS API integration and choosing a partner to make this journey as easy as possible for you.
-We have also included some expert tips about SMS messaging.
+This guide contains all the important information that you will need to ensure any SMS APIs you are considering match your business requirements – from the limitations and possibilities that text messaging presents to SMS API integration and choosing a partner to make this journey as easy as possible for you, We have also included some expert tips about SMS messaging.

 Three things – it’s simple, has a huge reach and a high open rate.

 Here are some of the main uses of SMS:

-Whether it's via a one-time password (OTP), a password with an expiration time, or a two-factor authentication (2FA) solution, SMS messaging services can be used to verify a customer and their phone number.
+Whether it's via a one-time password (OTP), a password with an expiration time, or a two-factor authentication (2FA) solution, SMS messaging services can be used to verify a customer's identity and phone number.

 This can help with fraud prevention.
 It also makes it harder for any assailant to commit fraudulent acts without gaining access to the person's phone, personal information, or passwords.